Lamden/docs/docs/installing_node.md

 sidebar_label: Installing Node
 ---

 ### Server preparation

 Prepare the server with Ubuntu 18.04.

-We recommend to use DigitalOcean droplets since it has very simple interface and give you a good start for your experiments.
+We recommend using DigitalOcean droplets since it has a straightforward interface and give you a good start for your experiments.

 Make sure that you choose the instance with next parameters: